How To Choose My Life Insurance Policy

 First off, your age plays a major role.
 Typically, the younger you are, the lower the premiums.
 Health is another critical factor.
 Smokers or those with pre-existing health conditions might see higher rates.
 Lifestyle choices, like dangerous jobs or hobbies, can also hike up the cost.

-If you’re considering a $1,000,000 life insurance policy, your monthly premium for a term life policy could range from $25 to $100 if you’re in good health and relatively young.
+If you’re considering a $1,000,000 life insurance policy, your monthly premium for a term life policy could range from $25 to $100 if you’re in excellent health and relatively young.
 Permanent policies, given their added benefits, can cost significantly more—sometimes 10 times more.

 Types of Life Insurance: Clarifying Your Choices